John Warnock speaking at a lectern

 Warnock’s development of some of the fundamental techniques behind computer-generated images and desktop publishing made him a luminary of the tech world.
 Over the course of decades-spanning career, he was awarded the prestigious National Medal of Technology and Innovation by President Barack Obama; the Computer Entrepreneur Award from the IEEE Computer Society; the American Electronics Association Medal of Achievement; and the Marconi Prize for contributions to information science and communications.

-Beyond this technological legacy, few individuals have had as great a philanthropic impact on the John and Marcia Price School of Engineering.
+Beyond this technological legacy, few individuals have had as great a philanthropic impact on the John and Marcia Price College of Engineering.
 Along with his wife Marva, whom he met on campus in 1965, he provided the naming gift for the Price College’s main facility, the John E. and Marva M. Warnock Engineering Building, as well as support for two Presidential Endowed Chairs and several other campus projects.

 “I remember John telling me that, when he was a young man, he really needed the College of Engineering, so when he learned the College of Engineering needed him, he couldn’t say no,” said Richard Brown, the H. E. Thomas Presidential Endowed Dean of the Price College of Engineering.
 “He has given back in ways that have had a huge impact on thousands of students who came after him.”